-The science of electrical engineering in its use of networks, complicated circuits and many types of intricate machinery, affords opportunity to apply to the analysis of the phenomena occurring therein many of the recent advances in physics and mathematics.
-To do this work electrical engineers must be qualified to conduct researches involving a knowledge of mathematics, physics, and electrical engineering far in excess of that obtainable in an undergraduate engineering course.
+The field of electrical engineering affords opportunity for many choices of life work.
+Some of these require only the preparation provided in the four-year undergraduate courses, whereas adequate preparation for the more technical work incident to the design and operation of electrical equipment requires the completion of the five-year course.
+Still other fields of endeavor call for a knowledge of mathematics, physics, and electrical engineering far in excess of that obtainable in the four- and five-year courses.
 To meet this need the Institute has provided courses of graduate study and research in electrical engineering which may be taken by students who have completed the five-year engineering course at the Institute, or by students from other colleges who have substantially the same preparation.
 These courses provide for advanced work in the application of mathematical analysis and physical laws to mechanical and electrical problems incident to electrical design and research, electric transients including lightning phenomena, high voltage production and transmission, electrical engineering problems involving the use of vacuum tubes, and problems relating to the generation and distribution of electrical power for lighting and industrial purposes.